keanekk603/p5js-game-score/README.md

 index function()
 - gives the index of the cell the id
+-

 implementation of algorithm
 - first we loop throguh each cell in the grid and check is right neighbour and bottom neighbour, if there is a wall it adds a list of (CellA.id, CellB.id, "horizontal/vertical") to a array called walls =[].
 - once the array of walls is done we choose a random wall from that array walls and we remove the wall between cell a and cell b
-- once that is done we change the id of cell b to be === cell a. this conditions ensures that the condition if (CellA.id != CellB.id) is not called. we join the cells together essentially, by making the id of cella and cell b the same. then we remove that walls from the array walls= [] throguh the splice. this also ensures that there are no disjointed rooms a bug which i was stuck on for quite a while. it goes throguh every single cell until it at least connected to one another ensuring no disjointed rooms
+- once that is done we change the id of cell b to be === cell a. this conditions ensures that the condition if (CellA.id != CellB.id) is not called. we join the cells together essentially, by making the id of cella and cell b the same. then we remove that walls from the array walls= [] throguh the splice. this also ensures that there are no disjointed rooms a bug which i was stuck on for quite a while. it goes throguh every single cell until it at least connected to one another ensuring no disjointed rooms.
+- note that in the walls array, the comparison is made for every single wall there is on the map and the index function ensures that there is no cells being found called outside the grid.
 - we then repeat this step throguh until wall length = 0 because the draw function is called 60 times per second there is no need to write any loops.